ilyafederovru1/Infinite_Live/README.md

 ```
 Please check the aircrafts.csv file for specific aircraft id and livery id.

-3.Create a new pull request in your repository, and the base repository need to be Daniboi737/Infinite_Live.
+3. Create a new pull request in your repository, and the base repository need to be Daniboi737/Infinite_Live.
 Please do not change the repository other than this proccess.

-4.When the picture is approved, it will be added to our website
+4. When the picture is approved, it will be added to our website

 The picture requirements